alexisbourdais/MetaTox/README.md

                             superbio   : Runs a set number of transformation steps in a pre-defined order (e.g. deconjugation first, then Oxidation/reduction, etc.) envimicro  : Environmental microbial

-        -n|--nstep      The number of steps for the prediction by BioTransformers [default=2]
+        -n|--nstep      The number of steps for the prediction by BioTransformer [default=2]

-        -c|--cmode      CYP450 prediction Mode uses by BioTransformers:
+        -c|--cmode      CYP450 prediction Mode uses by BioTransformer:
                             1  = CypReact+BioTransformer rules
                             2  = CyProduct only
                            [3] = CypReact+BioTransformer rules+CyProducts